Utility Bill OCR API: Developer Guide to JSON Extraction

 Once validation passes, the JSON becomes safe to hand off to downstream systems with much less manual cleanup.
 For ERP integration, that usually means creating a vendor bill or journal only when account identity, billing period, tax handling, and total reconciliation all pass.
 For AP review, failed rules should open an exception queue with the exact field, reason, and source-page reference.
 For cost allocation, you can split charges by service address, meter, property, or department instead of booking the whole bill to one overhead bucket.
 For energy management platforms, validated usage, demand, and cost data can be trended by site and compared across billing periods without mixing incompatible units or duplicate statements.
 For ESG reporting, you need traceable usage values, preserved read types, and clean site attribution so consumption data can support emissions calculations and audit review.

-Before you commit, run a pilot on a representative batch.
-Include multiple providers, bill types, scanned and native PDFs, documents with multiple meters, estimated reads, unusual charge tables, and at least a few problem files.
-The right API is the one that gives you usable JSON, reliable exceptions, and less custom code after the pilot than before it.
+Be sceptical of unsupported absolutes such as "99% accuracy on all utility providers."
+The right API is the one that gives you usable JSON, reliable exceptions, and less custom cleanup code after the pilot than before it.

 Extract invoice data to Excel with natural language prompts